GoogleChrome/web.dev/src/site/content/en/blog/prefers-reduced-motion/index.md

   - thomassteiner
 description: The prefers-reduced-motion media query detects whether the user has requested that the system minimize the amount of animation or motion it uses.
 This is for users who either require or prefer minimized animations; for example people with vestibular disorders often desire animations to be kept to a minimum.
 date: 2019-03-11
-updated: 2019-12-10
+updated: 2022-02-16
 tags:
   - blog # blog is a required tag for the article to show up in the blog.
   - media-queries
   - css
 hero: image/admin/LI2vYKZwQ98w3MLtUF8V.jpg
-alt: Time-lapse of woman in a train
+alt: Time-lapse of woman in a train.
 feedback:
   - api
 ---

 Not everyone likes decorative animations or transitions, and some users outright experience motion sickness when faced with parallax scrolling, zooming effects, and so on.
-Chrome 74 supports a user preference media query `prefers-reduced-motion` that lets you design a motion-reduced variant of your site for users who have expressed this preference.
+The user preference media query `prefers-reduced-motion` lets you design a motion-reduced variant of your site for users who have expressed this preference.

+{% BrowserCompat 'css.at-rules.media.prefers-reduced-motion' %}

 ## Too much motion in real life and on the web